Tenkir/vanmoof-s2-user-manual/README.md

 # Vanmoof S2 User Manual
-An unofficial user manual for the Vanmoof Electrified S2
+An unofficial user manual for the Vanmoof Electrified S2.
+Use at your own risk.

 ### [Hub Motor](hubMotor.md)
 ### [Brakes](brakes.md)